kaarel-toomet/invaders/README.md

 ## Controls:

 * left/right arrows to move
-    * hold down right shift to move faster
+    * hold down up key to move faster, but other stuff will too
-* up to shoot
+* spacebar to shoot

-##requirements:
+* p to pause

+* r to reset

+## Requirements:

 tested with python 3.5.2, pygame 1.9.3